FloydZ/bash_cpu_load_run/README.md

 Information:
 ----
-With this script you are able to execute a command/scipt/program periodically with different amount of cores.
-It automatically gets the amount of free cores and reruns your program based on this.
+This script executes a command/scipt/program periodically with different amount of cores.
+It automatically receives the amount of free cores and reruns your program based on this information.

 Setup
 ----
 You have several ways to use this script.
-Either set the variable `${command}` in the script or set the environment variable `COMMAND` to the actual command you want to periodically execute with different amount of free cores each time.
-Not that the command in the envionment variable has a higher priority and overwrites the command passed as a flag.
+Either set the variable `${command}` (directly or via the `-c` command line option) in the script or set the environment variable
+`COMMAND` to the command you want to run.
+Not that the command in the environment variable has the higher priority and overwrites the command passed as a flag.
 Please export `export LC_NUMERIC="en_US.UTF-8"` to make sure the decimal points are points.
 Also note that `export LANG="en.US"` is set to make the parsing platform independent.